rx290/MSDS_Bahria/Second_Semester/BDA_FInals_Notes.md

     4. ZooKeeper helps manage the cluster by keeping track of the region servers and their assignments.

     This architecture allows HBase to scale horizontally, handle large amounts of data, and provide high availability and fault tolerance.

+    HMaster (HBase Master)

+    - The HMaster is the central controller of an HBase cluster.
+    - It's responsible for managing the cluster, handling region assignments, and maintaining the overall health of the cluster.
+    - The HMaster also handles tasks like creating, deleting, and altering tables.

+    Region Server

+    - A Region Server is a node in an HBase cluster that stores and manages a subset of the data, known as a region.
+    - Each Region Server is responsible for handling read and write requests for its assigned regions.
+    - Region Servers also handle tasks like data caching, data replication, and data splitting.

+    4 Main Components of Region Server

+    1. MemStore: A write-ahead log that stores data in memory before it's written to disk.
+    2. StoreFiles: Files that store the actual data, which are stored on disk.
+    3. BlockCache: A read cache that stores frequently accessed data in memory.
+    4. WAL (Write-Ahead Log): A log that stores all write operations before they're applied to the MemStore and StoreFiles.

 ### HDFS VS HBASE